VDI Infrastructure: Citrix vs. VMware

 Provisioning Technology

 Horizon View comes with two provisioning technologies: linked clones and instant clones.
-Linked clones greatly resemble the same architecture outline of the aforementioned Citrix MCS provisioning technology.
-Similar to how Citrix MCS uses base images and snapshots to create read-only master images that are prepped and attached with additional disks to provide the VDI experience linked clones perform this same operation.
+Linked clones greatly resemble the same architecture outline of Citrix as the MCS provisioning technology mentioned above.
+Like Citrix, MCS uses base images and snapshots to create read-only master images prepped and attached with additional disks to provide the VDI experience and linked clones perform this same operation.

 Web Front-End

-The internal web front-end is also handled by the View Connection server.
-Interestingly enough, this service supports domain authentication, SAML authentication, domain + token authentication, and smart cards.
+The View Connection server also handles the internal web front end.
+Interestingly, this service supports domain authentication, SAML authentication, domain + token authentication, and smart cards.

 External Gateway

-VMware View comes with two options for the external gateway: the traditional security server and the newly released Universal Access Gateway (UAG).
-The Windows-based security server is the legacy solution that requires a one-to-one pairing to each View Connect server.
+VMware View offers two external gateway options: the traditional security server and the newly released Universal Access Gateway (UAG).
+The Windows-based security server is the legacy solution that requires one-to-one pairing with each View Connect server.

 Citrix vs VMware: Which to Choose